neonexxa/laravel-car-interview-question/README.md

     2. Location (Sort the workshop based on the distance)

+## Notes
+- Feel free include any assumptions or notes that you have

+- Please include any instructions or guides that you have in order for us to test the work that you have done

+- We liked tests, include tests in your code will be advantageous

 ## Setup
 - Please refer to https://laravel.com/docs/6.x/installation on how to set it up and running in you machine